Nyovelt/nolebase/Notes/Life/Credit Cards.md

 Sometimes you can open Gold for multiple times.

-### HSBC Elite

-5x for all travel?
-Too good to be true.

 #### Tier 1: Worth holding for the long term.
 #### Chase Ritz-Carlton Credit Card (Ritz)